ideafieldpro/WiresharkAnalysis/README.md

 ## Objective

-The Wireshark network analysis project aimed to provide hands-on experience in capturing and analyzing network traffic using Wireshark, a leading network protocol analyzer.
-The main goal was to understand various network protocols, identify anomalies, and enhance skills in packet analysis, which are critical in the field of cybersecurity.
+The objective of this project was to utilize Wireshark as a powerful network protocol analyzer to capture, filter, and analyze network traffic.
+The goal was to enhance the understanding of how data travels through a network, recognize patterns, detect anomalies, and identify potential security threats.

 ### Skills Learned

-- In-depth understanding of packet structure and network protocols (TCP/IP, UDP, HTTP, etc.).
-- Proficiency in using Wireshark for real-time network traffic capture and analysis.
+- Proficiency in using Wireshark for capturing live network traffic.
-- Ability to identify and troubleshoot network issues and security vulnerabilities through packet inspection.
+- Ability to apply filtering techniques to isolate relevant packets for analysis.
+- Understanding of various network protocols and their normal behavior.
-- Enhanced skills in recognizing malicious traffic patterns and indicators of compromise (IoCs).
+- Skills in identifying malicious traffic and potential indicators of compromise (IoCs).
-- Development of analytical skills for interpreting complex data from network packets.
+- Enhanced analytical skills for interpreting packet data and deriving meaningful insights.

 ### Tools Used

-- Wireshark: For capturing and analyzing live network traffic.
+- Wireshark: A leading network protocol analyzer for capturing and inspecting packets in real-time.
-- TCPdump: For command-line packet capturing to complement Wireshark analysis.
+- Tcpdump: A command-line packet analyzer for capturing traffic for later analysis with Wireshark.
-- Network Protocol Analyzers: To evaluate and dissect various protocols utilized in real-world scenarios.
+- Network Protocols: Familiarity with protocols such as TCP, UDP, HTTP, and DNS for comprehensive traffic analysis.

 ## Steps

 ### 1. Capture Network Traffic

-- Begin by setting up Wireshark to capture traffic on the appropriate network interface.
-This involves selecting the correct interface and starting the capture process.
+Start Wireshark and select the appropriate network interface to capture traffic.
+Use filters to focus on specific protocols or IP addresses.

+Ref 1: Wireshark Capture Interface

+Wireshark Capture Interface

+### 2. Apply Filters
+Utilize display filters to narrow down packets of interest, such as filtering by protocol (e.g., http or tcp).

+Ref 2: Applying Filters in Wireshark

+Applying Filters in Wireshark

-### 2. Analyze Captured Packets
+### 3. Analyze Captured Packets

-- After capturing traffic, apply filters to isolate specific protocols or types of traffic (e.g., HTTP, DNS).
-This helps in narrowing down the focus on relevant packets.
+Inspect individual packets to understand the details, including source and destination addresses, protocols used, and payload data.

+Ref 3: Packet Analysis

+Packet Analysis

-### 3. Identify Anomalies
+### 4. Identify Anomalies

-- Look for unusual patterns or unexpected traffic flows that could indicate potential security threats.
-This could include spikes in traffic volume or connections to unusual IP addresses.
+Look for unusual patterns or spikes in traffic that may indicate suspicious activity or potential cybersecurity threats.

+Ref 4: Identifying Anomalies

+Identifying Anomalies

-### 4. Export and Report Findings
+### 5. Document Findings

-- Document the findings by exporting relevant packet captures and creating a report summarizing the analysis.
-This included details about identified anomalies and suggested remediation steps.
+Record observations and findings from the analysis to create a comprehensive report detailing any identified security concerns or anomalies.

+Ref 5: Documenting Findings

+Documenting Findings

 ## Conclusion

-By completing this project, I have strengthened my ability to utilize Wireshark effectively for network analysis, which is a vital skill in the cybersecurity domain.
+This project not only provided practical experience with network analysis tools but also reinforced critical cybersecurity concepts essential for identifying and mitigating threats in real-world environments.